UK promises more arms for Ukraine as Zelenskyy meets Sunak on European tour

 On Saturday. he met Francis and Italian Premier Giorgia Meloni in Rome.

-On the European trip, Zelenskyy said Ukraine will aim to liberate Russian-occupied areas within Ukraine's internationally recognized borders, and not attack Russian territory.
+On the European trip, Zelenskyy said Ukraine would aim to liberate Russian-occupied areas within Ukraine's internationally recognized borders, and not attack Russian territory.

-The Washington Post cited previously undisclosed documents from a trove of U.S. intelligence leaks suggesting that Zelenskyy has considered trying to capture areas in Russia proper for possible use as bargaining chips in peace negotiations to end the war launched by Moscow in February 2022.
+The Washington Post cited previously undisclosed documents from a trove of U.S. intelligence leaks suggesting that Zelenskyy had considered trying to capture areas in Russia proper for possible use as bargaining chips in peace negotiations to end the war launched by Moscow.
 This would put him at odds with Western governments that have insisted that weapons they provide must not be used to attack targets in Russia.

 Asked about the report, Zelenskyy said: “We don’t attack Russian territory, we liberate our own legitimate territory.”